ccao-data/model-res-avm/README.md

 against LightGBM.

-We’re working on exposing the interpretability features of LightGBM via the application mentioned above.
+We’re working on exposing the interpretability features of LightGBM via a public-facing application.

 **Q: How do you measure model performance?**

-Assessors tend to use [housing and assessment-specific performance measurements](https://www.iaao.org/media/standards/Standard_on_Ratio_Studies.pdf) to gauge the performance of their mass appraisal systems, including:
+Assessors tend to use [housing and assessment-specific measurements](https://www.iaao.org/media/standards/Standard_on_Ratio_Studies.pdf) to gauge the performance of their mass appraisal systems, including: